MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 "Azure ATP sensor Setup.exe" /quiet NetFrameworkCommandLineArguments="/q" AccessKeyFile="C:\Path\myAccessKeyFile.txt"
 ```

-## Installing on AD FS servers
+## Installing on AD FS / AD CS servers

 <!--do we need separate information for ad cs servers?-->

-If you installed the sensor on AD FS servers, follow the steps in [Post-installation steps for AD FS servers](active-directory-federation-services.md#post-installation-steps-for-ad-fs-servers) to complete the setup.
+If you installed the sensor on AD FS / AD CS servers, follow the steps in [Post-installation steps for AD FS/ AD CS servers](active-directory-federation-services.md#post-installation-steps-for-ad-fs-ad-cs-servers) to complete the setup.

 <!--unclear
 But we can add a note about changing the selected domain controller that the sensor is working with. -->